itscodenation/.github/profile/README.md

 <br>

-*Note: The curriculum linked above is for the 2022-2023 school year.
-The curriculum for 2023-2024 is still in progress - we will update the links by the start of programs.*
+*Note: The curricula for 2022-2023 will remain pinned until all updates are complete.*

 <br>